Iyanu423/projects/TEAM INBOX WEB APP/PROCESS_DOCUMENTATION.md

 ## Challenges and Issues Faced During Development

 ### 1. Icon Display Issues
-- **Description**: Some icons failed to render correctly or appeared distorted on certain browsers, especially older versions or less common browsers.
+- **Description**: Some icons failed to render correctly on certain browsers, especially older versions or less common browsers.
 - **Cause**: This was primarily due to browser caching issues or incompatibility with certain icon formats.
 - **Solution**: Clearing the browser cache and using latest versions of popular browsers like Chrome or Firefox ensured better compatibility and resolved the problem.

 ### 2. Inconsistent Dark Mode Styling
 - **Description**: Dark mode styles were inconsistently applied across different pages, leading to some UI elements appearing in light mode even when dark mode was enabled.
-- **Cause**: This was due to missing or improperly linked dark mode CSS files on certain pages.
+- **Cause**: This was due to improperly linked dark mode CSS files on certain pages.
 - **Solution**: Ensured that the dark mode CSS files (`darkmode.css` and `loginpage-darkmode.css`) were properly linked and loaded on all relevant pages.

 ### 3. Email Data Synchronization Issues
-- **Description**: Changes made to emails (such as marking as spam or deleting) were not always immediately reflected in the UI or persisted across sessions.
+- **Description**: Changes made to emails (such as marking as spam or deleting) were not always immediately reflected in the UI
 - **Cause**: Since the app uses a local JSON file as a mock data source without backend integration, changes were only stored in memory and lost on page reload.
 - **Workaround**: Users were informed through the readme that the app is a demo and changes are temporary.
 - **Future Improvements**: Integrating a backend or local storage mechanism to persist changes would enhance functionality.